Yale School of Medicine: Yale System

 The school employs the "Yale System" established by YSM Dean Milton Winternitz in the 1920s, wherein first- and second-year students are not graded or ranked among their classmates.
 In addition, course examinations are anonymous and are intended only for students' self-evaluation.
 Student performance is thus based on seminar participation, qualifying examinations (if a student fails, it is his/her responsibility to meet with a professor and arrange for an alternative assessment—passing grades are not released), clinical clerkship evaluations, and the United States Medical Licensing Examination (USMLE).
 Prior to graduation, students are required to submit a thesis based on original research.

 Rankings

-For 2024, U.S. News & World Report ranked Yale School of Medicine as a Tier 1 medical school in Best Medical Schools: Research, as a Tier 3 school in Best Medical Schools: Primary Care, tied for No.33 in Most Diverse Medical Schools, No.90 in Most Graduates Practicing in Health Professional Shortage Areas, No.169 in Most Graduates Practicing in Primary Care, and tied at No.161 in Most Graduates Practicing in Rural Areas.
-The school ranked third for NIH research funding in 2024 as reported by the Blue Ridge Institute for Medical Research.
+For 2026, U.S. News & World Report ranked Yale School of Medicine as a Tier 1 medical school in Best Medical Schools: Research, as a Tier 3 school in Best Medical Schools: Primary Care, No.115 in Most Graduates Practicing in Health Professional Shortage Areas, and tied for No.167 in Most Graduates Practicing in Primary Care.
+The school ranked fourth for NIH research funding in 2025 as reported by the Blue Ridge Institute for Medical Research.